 Support and opportunity

-Our Sixth Form provides a supportive atmosphere and range of extra-curricular activities that enable you to grow into confident, articulate and independent young person.
+Westminster City School's Sixth Form provides a supportive atmosphere and range of extra-curricular activities that enable you to grow into confident, articulate and independent young person.

-Our dedicated Sixth Form team understand the importance of your education and will work tirelessly to help our students fulfil their potential in the two years they are at Westminster City.
+Our dedicated Sixth Form team understand the importance of your education and will work tirelessly to help you fulfil your potential in your two years with us.